DataDog/hiring-engineers/answers.md

 ## Visualizing Data

 Within `/etc/datadog-agent/datadog.yaml`, under tags, you can specify what the machine is going to be tagged under for quick access on the Datadog platform.
-Likewise, multiple machines, like kubernetes clusters for example, can be grouped together under the same tags if they are running similar processes or working for the same service.
+Likewise, multiple machines, like kubernetes clusters, can be grouped together under the same tags if they are running similar processes or working for the same service.

 ```
 tags: